[BoDD logo]

 Plane Tree

-Ten species are recognized.
+Ten species are recognised.
 Platanus orientalis, the oriental plane, is found from south-eastern Europe to northern Persia.
 P. kerrii is found in Indo-China.
 P. occidentalis, the American buttonwood, is found in eastern North America.
 Seven species are found in the south-western United States and Mexico.
-The hybrid x P. hispanica (syns x P. hybrida, x P. acerifolia), the London plane, is believed to be a hybrid between P. orientalis x P. occidentalis.
-It is widely planted as a wayside and boulevard tree.

 Dioscorides (First Century A.D.), referring to "platanos", noted that "The Lanugo of the leaves and ye Pilulae (falling into the ears and eyes) doth hurt the hearing and the sight".